-First, let’s chat about why your podcast launch is important.
+First, let’s chat about why your podcast launch strategy is important.

 There are really two reasons you want to plan for and promote a podcast launch.

-Ready for the most successful podcast launch ever?
+Ready for the most successful podcast launch strategy ever?
 Let’s get to it!

 1.Set a launch date and give yourself a deadline